 Responsible disclosure: improper access control in Gitlab private project.

-As I said back in September with regard to a responsible disclosure about Facebook, data access control isn’t easy.
-While it can sound quite simple (just give access to the authorized entities), it is very difficult, both on a theoretical side (who is an authorized entity?
-What does authorized mean?
-And how do we identify an entity?) and on a practical side.
+As I said back in September regarding a responsible disclosure about Facebook, data access control isn’t easy.
+While it can sound elementary, it is very difficult, both on a theoretical side and on a practical side.

 This issue was firstly reported on HackerOne and was managed on the Gitlab issues’ tracker.
 Both links are now publicly accessible.